 I first heard about the Enterprise UX 2015 conference back in February, when Mark forwarded me the announcement email from the Rosenfeld Media team with just two words: “yes, please.”

 Within a day, Rosenfeld Media Publisher and conference organizer, Lou Rosenfeld was nice enough to answer all of our questions and we were officially on board.
-It was our first time sponsoring a conference, but since the majority of our client work is on the enterprise side of things, sponsoring Enterprise UX 2015 just made sense.
+It was our first time sponsoring a conference, but since the majority of our client work comes from our enterprise UX design services, sponsoring Enterprise UX 2015 just made sense.

 As part of the sponsor package, we were able to send a Fuzzy Math representative down to San Antonio to shake hands, mingle, and take in all things enterprise UX.
 I was the lucky recipient of that role, and now that I’m mostly back in the swing of things, I want to share some of my thoughts about the two wonderful days I spent in San Antonio — knee deep in all things enterprise UX (and Tex-Mex!).
 I want to give a special shout out to the Esquire Tavern and their huitlacoche enchiladas — really good stuff!